 about the theatre, and the movies showing is by joining the "Stardust

 Drive-In Facebook Fan Group".
 Our daily schedule is available by the theatre information

-advance updates by email on the home page of this web site.
-Your best bet is to use our local web site, our email update, or our
+Your best bet is to use our local web site, social media, or our

 How do you decide what movies